UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/Introduction.md

 > The ViewModel is therefore the arbitrator between events in the View and events in the Model, marshalling data between them.

 **Application State**
 The Models define the _application state_ - Within the Model objects are the actual data, plus any methods that operate on the data.
-The ViewModel should not contan any domain specific data.
+The ViewModel should not contain any domain specific data.
 A good Model should be self contained and highly testable.

 **UI State**
 The ViewModel also has state, but it is nothing to do with the domain Model data.
 These are typically properties relating to UI State, such as whether a Label is visible (`bool`), the selected row of a table (`int`) etc. A good view model will also be highly testable.
 In fact one of the objectives is to be able to simulate UI logic (clicks, text input etc.) through calling methods on the ViewModel, via a unit testing framework and without the need to link in UI libraries.